The word ‘really’ is an important word in every language. If you have wondered how to say ‘really’ in Korean, then you’re in the right place!

 There are several ways to use the word ‘really’.

 First, it can be used on its own as a question.
 It can also be used to answer that question.

 Second, it can be used in the same way as the word ‘very’.

-There are two different words for ‘really’ in Korean:
+There are two different words for ‘really’ in the Korean language:

 We’ll tell you about them!